Automated recognition and correction of warp

 |

-If the warping is excessive and the print cannot be recovered, then it is probably best to scrap the print and try again.
-Our AI model and warping measures were also able to correct warp by changing settings before the object is printed, to stop warp from happening at all.
-In a similar way to how the system tries to save a print, the server sends a message to the printer to change more settings for the next print.
-These settings are: the temperature of the base plate, the speed of the printer, the fan that cools down the object, the density of the material inside the object, the distance between the nozzle and the base plate, the width of the base layer, and the temperature of the nozzle for the first layer.
-We found that changing these settings can help prevent warp from happening in future prints.
-As can be seen in fig. 3, the objects with the correction have no warp or very little warp compared to the ones without it.
-Overall, this system could help save time, money, and materials, and also make stronger parts by using more material without causing warp.
-Due the diverse training dataset and relative correction approach, we think the system could even be applied to unseen materials and printers.
+If the warping is excessive and the print cannot be salvaged, it is likely best to scrap the print and start again.
+Our AI model and warping metrics are also capable of adjusting settings before the next iteration of the object is printed, preventing warping from occurring altogether.
+Similar to how the system attempts to save a print, the server sends a message to the printer to modify additional settings for the subsequent print.
+These settings include: the temperature of the base plate, the speed of the printer, the fan used to cool the object, the material density within the object, the distance between the nozzle and the base plate, the width of the base layer, and the temperature of the nozzle for the first layer.
+Overall, this feedforward correction system can help save time, money, and materials, while also producing stronger parts by using more material without inducing warping.

 Further Reading